Zeph-T/SkillKits/README.md

    ```sh
    npm install
    ```
-3. Create a .env file using the template .env.template and add values accordingly.
+3. Create a .env file and add values accordingly.
 4. Run the server (Note : Make sure you start the Backend server before the Frontend server to avoid unnecessary errors.)
    ```
    npm start